Biboy-al/IDS-Hombrew/README.md

 What Will this do?
 ------------------
 This project is about making a host-based IDS that will monitor the anomalies activity of a host.
-This will be mainly a FIM (File Integrity Monitoring) system.
+This will be both a FIM (File Integrity Monitoring) and HIDS system.

 This HIDS will utilize a signature based detection method.
 Pre-defined rules will be setup inorder to focus on certain objects.
+For file integrity, the system will generate a hash of each file, where it will be used to generate a snapshot of the system.
+The snap shot will go on and be used to detect any anomalies

 This system will have a central IDS managment system, and agents.
 These agents can be despiresd to certain locations to focus on detecting objects.